RT-1904129/Tic-Tac-Toe/README.md

 - We wrote code in OOP(object oriented  Programming).
 And we completed  Tic-Tac-Toe .
 - **In this project any two guys can means one is RL-agent and Another is Gamer can play the game And In most of case RL-agent is only win the game**.
 - Here we have two Policy depends on either RL-agent playing first or not .
-- It is gernallized Tic-Tac-Toe we can give any square matrix of any size as in code I given 3X3 you can give any nXn dimentions .
+- It is generalized Tic-Tac-Toe we can give any square matrix of any size as in code I given 3X3 you can give any nXn dimentions .